awsdocs/amazon-ses-developer-guide/doc-source/examples-send-raw-using-sdk.md

 The following code example shows how to use the Python [email](https://docs.python.org/3/library/email.html) package and the [AWS SDK for Python \(Boto\)](https://aws.amazon.com/sdk-for-python/) to compose and send a raw email that contains an HTML part, a text part, and an attachment\.

 This code example assumes that you have installed the AWS SDK for Python \(Boto\), and that you have created a shared credentials file\.
-For more information about creating a shared credentials file, see [Create a Shared Credentials File](create-shared-credentials-file.md)\.
+For more information about creating a shared credentials file, see [Create a shared credentials file](create-shared-credentials-file.md)\.

 **Important**
 You use a shared credentials file to pass your AWS access key ID and secret access key\.
 As an alternative to using a shared credentials file, you can specify your AWS access key ID and secret access key by setting two environment variables \(`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, respectively\)\.
 This example doesn't function unless you specify your credentials using one of these methods\.